1fish2/BBQTimer/README.md

 * When stopped at 00:00, add the time of day to the widget? ... after a few minutes?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
-* Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.
 * L10N.
 * Accessibility.